jekyll/minima/_posts/2020-12-11-financial-planning.md

 Growth mutual funds reinvest your earnings back into the fund.
 Dividends pay out earnings to your bank account.
 Dividentds are taxed at a higher rate than capital gains, so unless you are relying on the income growth is preferable.

-### Microsoft stock
+### Company stock options
-You're betting that MS stock will do better than any other type of investment.
+Some companies will give stocks as part of compensation.
+If you are holding these, you're betting that your company's stock will do better than any other type of investment.
 Safer idea is to sell and put money into mutual funds.
 You get an indexation benefit (better tax rate) if you hold foreign stocks for 3 years, so hold for at least that long.

 ESPP v/s.
 RSU stock

 ### Provident fund